tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ---

 ### Lesson 14 Mon 6/30/25
+We look into deploying apps for Testing on iOS and on Android.
+We will use TestFlight for iOS and .apk files for Android.

+### Lesson 15 Tue 7/1/25
-We have our final project showcase the last two days of class.
+We have our final project showcase the last day of class.
 There are 30 students and each will prepare a 5 minute video demoing their app.
 We will watch the videos, test their apps if they are deployed, and review them.

-### Lesson 15 Tue 7/1/25
-Last day of class and of Final Projects

 ### Lesson 16 Wed 7/2/25
 FINAL EXAMS - we don't have exams for this class, you can work on revising your final project!

 ### Lesson 17 Thu 7/3/25
 FINAL EXAMS - we don't have exams for this class, you can work on revising your final project!

+___

+***All work for this class needs to be submitted before midnight on Thu 7/3/2025.***